7 July 2023

 Introduction to Public International Law

-The Public International Law course will look at the role of international law in responding to today's global challenges.
-Together, we will examine the nature and function of international law, its sources and subjects, international dispute settlement, questions of jurisdiction and immunities, state responsibility, as well as international security law.
+The summer course 'Introduction to PIL' looks at the role of public international law in responding to today's global challenges.
+Together we will examine the nature and function of international law, its sources and subjects, international dispute settlement, questions of jurisdiction and immunities, state responsibility, enforcement and its capacity to deal with new and emerging actors.

 Course leader